fahad-mirza/stata_bar_plot_gender_icons/README.md

-# Stata Visualization using Icons in a Bar Plot
+# Stata Visualization using Gender Icons in a Bar Plot
 Generating a bar plot visualization by using Icons within Stata.
 The Do-file for this visualization is attached.